MoldyMacaroniX/dashword.net/_src/posts/robtop-will-release-geometry-dash-2-2-with-no-warning.md

 Viprin cited that the reason he believes this is because of the fact that the [Geometry Dash servers might go down](/posts/geometry-dash-servers-down-for-maintenance-pending-2-2/) if everyone plays the new 2.2 update at the same time.

-Instead, it would be better if everyone played the new 2.2 update when they discovered it released instead of being told the exact moment it would release, he says.
+Instead, it would be better if everyone played the new 2.2 update when they discovered it, instead of being told the exact moment it would release, he says.

 [Viprin also said](https://twitter.com/vipringd/status/1730322793491783730?s=61&t=20rQS364ZqLFxyriplQruA) that he knows "what's going on, but it's not [his] place to announce anything."